SWTPAIN/SWTPAIN.github.io/posts/learn-functional-programming-by-writing-fe-apps-in-elm-part2.markdown

 We can ignore `subscriptions` function for now.
 The main difference is the `update` function return a tuple of `Model` and `Cmd Msg`.
 A command is a description of an effect that Elm Runtime help us to perform so our code can stay pure in Elm.

+<br></br>

 ## Thinking in Model
-It is very common to think about model before we make any change because `Model` is the state of whole application.
+Because of being the state of the whole application, it is very common to think about data structure in `Model` before we make any change.
 ```elm
 -- Model.elm
 module Model exposing (..)